OpenRailAssociation/osrd/front/README.md

 ## Homepage `/src/main`

-Landing is done in `/main` where we can find `app.js` for routing purpose and `home.js` as homepage with cards linking to differents applications.
+Landing is done in `/main` where we can find `app.js` for routing purpose and `home.js` as homepage with cards linking to different applications.

 OSRD's front is organized in 5 main `applications/`.